Esri/geoevent-datastore-proxy/README.md

 ![App](portalhostqa.png?raw=true)

 *NOTE: when configuring with GeoEvent 10.2.2 and earlier, you'll need to enter some value for the token when configuring a Portal connection.
-You can enter any string here when using the Proxy since the Proxy will replace the token*
+You can enter any string here when using the proxy since the proxy will replace the token before sending the request to the ArcGIS Server or Portal*

 ####portaliwaqa
 Here are the configurations for portaliwaqa:

 ![App](portaliwaqa.png?raw=true)

 *NOTE: when configuring with GeoEvent 10.2.2 and earlier, you'll need to enter some value for the token when configuring a Portal connection.
-You can enter any string here when using the Proxy since the Proxy will replace the token*
+You can enter any string here when using the proxy since the proxy will replace the token before sending the request to the ArcGIS Server or Portal*